sanrajagopal/DSC232RGroupProject/README.md

 ### Model 1a - Random Forest

-After hyperparameter tuning via gridsearch on max depth and number of trees we found that a depth of 10 and the default tree count of 20 provided the best accuracy.
+After hyperparameter tuning via gridsearch on maxDepth and numTrees we found that a depth of 10 and the default tree count of 20 provided the best accuracy.
 Our fitting graph coincided with this showing a good balance between training and validation errors around this range.

 <p align="center">
   <img src="https://github.com/sanrajagopal/DSC232RGroupProject/blob/af4b4c7ef8eead00d05631c9e60773087de6ff32/pics/model1a1.png" alt="Model 1a - Random Forest Fitting Graph">